 In a world where you can hardly imagine life without a phone, China is definitely the pinnacle of mobile technological development.
 In China, people can leave their homes without their wallets, but not without their phones.
-So if you’re planning to study abroad in Shanghai or China in general, whether for summer school or an exchange programme, here are some mobile applications we definitely recommend that you download to ease into life in China from the get-go.
+So if you’re planning to study abroad in Shanghai or China in general, whether for summer school or an exchange program, here are some mobile applications we definitely recommend that you download to ease into life in China from the get-go.

 The Essential study abroad Apps

 WeChat – Chinese super-app a.k.a remote for life in China

 Without a doubt, the number 1 app you will need on your phone if you’re heading to China any time soon.
 Phone numbers in China are now passe.
 Instead, you will be asked by new acquaintances to connect over WeChat by simply scanning your WeChat QR code.
 The same goes in the business context, where professional communication is often done over WeChat these days.

 In addition, you can order and pay for anything anywhere using the money stored in your WeChat wallet.
 And when we say anywhere, we mean anywhere.